Access Edinburgh

 If you’re care-experienced, an estranged student or a student carer then we can give you extra support before you apply, during the UCAS application process and while you’re at the University.

-If you are a refugee or an asylum seeker, we will give you support throughout the application process and while you are studying with us.
+If you have refugee, asylum status or related in the UK we will give you support throughout the application process and while you are studying with us.

 We spend millions of pounds every year to help students who want to study at Edinburgh.
 We offer the best financial aid package for undergraduate students in the UK.